Anthony Joshua: Joshua vs. Parker

 It was reported that Joseph Parker's team were looking at Lucas Browne as a potential match-up if they failed to land a unification fight with Joshua.
 According to Higgins, a date in March 2018 was being discussed with Joshua's team, however Eddie Hearn offered an 80–20 split, which would favour Joshua.
 Higgins spoke to Fairfax Media, saying the offer would need to be more reasonable, also taking into consideration the fight would take place in the UK.
 Other names discussed for a Summer 2018 fight included Bryant Jennings and Alexander Povetkin.
 According to a Tweet from Parker on 15 November, he was offered less than half of what was paid to Charles Martin when he defended his IBF title against Joshua.
 The next day, Higgins told Fairfax Media that he and Hearn were still negotiating a deal that would benefit all parties.
 Parker stated he was willing to drop to 35% of the net profit.
 Higgins made a final offer to Hearn on 22 November.
 He told Sky Sports, "It's our final bottom line decision.
 We feel anything less is disrespectful or a disgrace."
 On 29 November, Hearn stated the fight could be confirmed within two weeks.
 Higgins listed Camp Nou as the potential venue.
 According to Hearn on 11 December, a deal was very close to being announced with the Principality Stadium a frontrunner to host the fight.
 Hearn jokingly said they were over-paying Parker, with the deal being 65–35.
 On 28 December, Higgins announced that a split had been agreed which would see Parker earn between 30 and 35% of the purse and the fight should take place in April 2018.
 Higgins stated that a rematch clause would be in place for Joshua, should he lose.
 In a potential rematch, Parker would get a 55% split.
 On 8 January 2018, the Principality Stadium in Cardiff was confirmed as the venue for the fight.
 On 14 January, negotiations came to a close and the fight was officially announced to take place on 31 March in Cardiff, live on Sky Sports Box Office.
 In an official press release on 5 February, Showtime announced they would televise the fight live in the US.
-On 16 February, it was noted that Joshua was weighed around 247 pounds, nearly 10 pounds lighter than he weighed against Takam.
+On 16 February, it was noted that Joshua was weighed around 247 lb, nearly 10 lb lighter than he weighed against Takam.
 A picture was posted on Twitter which revealed the scales that Joshua stood on, his weight was at 112.9 kilograms.
 Joshua and Parker both came in lighter compared to their respective previous bouts.
-Parker weighed in first at 236.7 pounds, his lightest since he fought Solomon Haumono in 2016.
-Joshua weighed 242.2 pounds, his lightest since 2014 when he fought Michael Sprott.
+Parker weighed in first at 236.7 lb, his lightest since he fought Solomon Haumono in 2016.
+Joshua weighed 242.2 lb, his lightest since 2014 when he fought Michael Sprott.
 It was reported that Joshua would earn a career-high £18 million and Parker would also earn a career-high pay of £8 million.